BenjaminWFox/website-2020/content/draft/tech/get-started-with-nextjs.md

 category: "tech"
 ---

-# Reference cheatsheet for Next.js

-A quick and dirty cheatsheet guide to Next.js idiosyncracies - what are they, and where you can read more about them.

 ## What is Next.js?

 Next.js is a React based framework that blends together technologies of the client (browser) and server (nodejs).